Celebrating

 Common Law Tenancy – non Housing Act tenancies

-If the rent exceeds £1,923.08 per week - £100,000 per annum the tenancy agreement cannot be an AST as it will fall outside the Housing Act.
+If the rent exceeds £1,923.08 per week - £100,000 per annum the tenancy agreement cannot be an Assured Periodic Tenancy (APT)) as it will fall outside the Housing Act.
 This tenancy is as a Common Law tenancy - non Housing Act tenancy this is also the case if the Landlord is a resident Landlord, the Tenant has another main or principal home, or the letting is to a company as a Company Let.
 If your employer is undertaking the tenancy on your behalf, an agreement is drawn up that identifies the company as the Tenant and you as the occupant.
 The agreement must be signed by an authorised signatory of the company, which cannot be the occupant.
 We will request a letter of intent from the company.

 Stamp Duty Land Tax